Vedantspit/IDCText-app/README.md

     - Import the SQL files provided in the databases folder into the textidc database:
       Click on the textidc database, go to the Import tab, and select the **'nusers.sql'** file from the databases folder.
 Click on 'import' to import the table in databaser.
-    - Repeat the process by importing the **'studies.sql'** file into the same textABC database.
+    - Repeat the process by importing the **'studies.sql'** file into the same textidc database.

 **Open your web browser and navigate to http://localhost/IDCText-app**.